 ORDER BY DepartmentID, rn.

 This approach is a clean and readable way to extract the top-N within each group.
-How to create tables in sql server management studio a comprehensive guide
+The Ultimate Guide to X11 Window Server Everything You Need to Know 2026

 WITH Cumulative AS